apache/maven/maven-embedder/README.txt

   What is it?
   -----------

   Maven is a software project management and comprehension tool.
 Based on the concept of a Project Object Model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

   Documentation
   -------------

+  The documentation available as of the date of this release is included in HTML format in the docs/ directory.
   The most up-to-date documentation can be found at http://maven.apache.org/.

   Release Notes